akkodis-edge/nvram/README.md

 Supports A/B sections with power fail safe updates.

+** platform **

+Platform header used for describing hardware configuration such as memory  size and timings.

+Only single section (A) supported.
+This is intended as a read-only block.

 # Build
 Compiled in formats and interfaces are controlled by flags to make.